martinthomson/http2-client-certs/draft-bishop-http2-additional-certs.md

 ## The CERTIFICATE frame {#http-certificate}

-The `CERTIFICATE` frame allows the sender to prove possession of a certificate which should be used as authentication for previous or subsequent requests.
+The `CERTIFICATE` frame allows the sender to present a certificate which should be used as authentication for previous or subsequent requests.

-The payload of a `CERTIFICATE` frame contains a certificate chain, terminating in an end certificate, and proof of possession of the private key corresponding to that end certificate.
+The payload of a `CERTIFICATE` frame contains elements of a certificate chain, terminating in an end certificate.
 The layout, fields, and processing are unmodified from [I-D.thomson-http2-client-certs].

+## The CERTIFICATE_PROOF Frame {#http-cert-proof}

+The `CERTIFICATE_PROOF` frame allows the sender to prove possession of a certificate which should be used as authentication for previous or subsequent requests.
+The payload of a `CERTIFICATE_PROOF` frame contains proof of possession of the private key corresponding to an end certificate previously presented in a `CERTIFICATE` frame.
+The layout, fields, and processing are unmodified from [I-D.thomson-http2-client-certs].

-Servers MUST set the `AUTOMATIC_USE` flag when sending a `CERTIFICATE` frame.
+Servers MUST set the `AUTOMATIC_USE` flag when sending a `CERTIFICATE_PROOF` frame.

 ## The USE_CERTIFICATE Frame {#http-use-certificate}

-The `USE_CERTIFICATE` frame is sent by servers to indicate that processing of a server-initiated stream should use a certificate provided in a previous `CERTIFICATE` frame.
-The frame includes a certificate identifier which can be used to correlate the stream with a `CERTIFICATE` frame received on stream zero.
+The `USE_CERTIFICATE` frame is sent by servers to indicate that processing of a server-initiated stream should use a certificate provided in a previous series of `CERTIFICATE` and `CERTIFICATE_PROOF` frames.
+The frame includes a certificate identifier which can be used to correlate the stream with a certificate received on stream zero.

 A `USE_CERTIFICATE` frame with no payload expresses the server's choice to proceed without providing a certificate.
-Clients SHOULD process the request as authenticated solely by the certificate provided at the TLS layer, likely by discarding the pushed resource.
+Clients SHOULD process the request as authenticated solely by the certificate provided at the TLS layer, likely by discarding the pushed resource and terminating the stream.

-Otherwise, the `USE_CERTIFICATE` frame contains between 1 and 255
-octets, which is the authentication request identifier.
+Otherwise, the `USE_CERTIFICATE` frame contains a single octet, which is the authentication request identifier.
 A server that receives a `USE_CERTIFICATE` of any other length MUST treat this as a stream error of type `PROTOCOL_ERROR`.
 Frames with identical request identifiers refer to the same `CERTIFICATE`.

 The server MUST NOT send a `USE_CERTIFICATE` frame on stream zero or a client-initiated stream.
 A client that receives a `USE_CERTIFICATE` frame on an inappropriate stream SHOULD treat this as a connection error of type `PROTOCOL_ERROR`.

-# Indicating failures during Reactive Certificate Authentication {#errors}
+# Indicating failures during Certificate Authentication {#errors}

 The errors defined by [I-D.thomson-http2-client-certs] MAY be used by either clients or servers, as appropriate.